Fiat money: Money creation and regulation

 A central bank introduces new money into an economy by purchasing financial assets or lending money to financial institutions.
 Commercial banks then redeploy or repurpose this base money by credit creation through fractional reserve banking, which expands the total supply of "broad money" (cash plus demand deposits).

 In modern economies, relatively little of the supply of broad money is physical currency.
 For example, in December 2010 in the U.S., of the $8,853.4 billion of broad money supply (M2), only $915.7 billion (about 10%) consisted of physical coins and paper money.
 The manufacturing of new physical money is usually the responsibility of the national bank, or sometimes, the government's treasury.

-The Bank for International Settlements published a detailed review of payment system developments in the Group of Ten (G10) countries in 1985, in the first of a series that has become known as "red books".
-Currently the red books cover the participating countries on Committee on Payments and Market Infrastructures (CPMI).
-A red book summary of the value of banknotes and coins in circulation is shown in the table below where the local currency is converted to US dollars using the end of the year rates.
-The value of this physical currency as a percentage of GDP ranges from a maximum of 19.4% in Japan to a minimum of 1.7% in Sweden with the overall average for all countries in the table being 8.9% (7.9% for the US).
+The Bank for International Settlements historically published detailed reviews of payment system developments in the Committee on Payments and Market Infrastructures (CPMI) countries through annual "red book" reports.
+Since November 2023, this data is now published through the BIS Data Portal rather than as a PDF report.
+The CPMI releases updated statistics annually in March, accompanied by a brief analytical report on payment trends.
+The value of physical currency as a percentage of GDP ranges from 19.4% in Japan to 1.7% in Sweden, with an overall average of 8.9% (7.9% for the US).

-The most notable currency not included in this table is the Chinese yuan, for which the statistics are listed as "not available".
+Data on currency in circulation (M0) obtained from central bank reports and statistical releases, with foreign currency amounts converted to US dollars using Federal Reserve exchange rates as of December 31, 2024.